 Imagine standing in line on an infinite circle that has no beginning or no end, we cannot get off the circle.
 Are we in a position that is superior to anyone else on the circle?
 When the line has no beginning or no end, it doesn’t matter where we stand.
 We cannot get off the circle and there is no advantage in the order to where we stand.
 It would make no sense to look at the person beside of us as being more favorable or less favorable than our position on the circle.
 We would all occupy an equal part of the circle.

-Is there abuse, inequality, injustice, and prejudice?
-Of course there is, but it makes little sense to add to the fray.
+Is there abuse, inequality, injustice, and prejudice carried out by people?
+Of course there is, but it makes little sense to add to the fray since we are all equal parts of the Human Race.
 When encountering someone who struggles with life, why not show some respect and compassion?
 When we encounter someone who is highly successful, give a compliment, take notes, and strive to learn from them.

 Instead of gloating over being right or being the best, wouldn’t it be nice to be humble and show compassion to others.
 Our voyage from the beginning is one from blindness to enlightenment.
 It makes sense to help others and to be kind for all the times we have been maltreated.
 Some say respect is earned, I say respect is learned, starting very young at home with the love and guidance of a compassionate parent.